 Knowing the causes and treatments of fungal nails, you will be able to show your toenails in public again

 Fungal nails, also known as onychomycosis, is a type of fungal infection very common in toenails.
 Fungal infections cause nails to thicken, discolour, deform, crumble and split.
 As well as being aesthetically unpleasing, fungal infections can at times become painful.
-It is common for people to overlook any fungal changes to toenails as the changes are subtle and generally very slow to develop.
+As the changes are subtle and generally very slow to develop, it is common for people to overlook any fungal changes to toenails.

 Causes of fungal nails